TomHodson/tomhodson.github.com/project_ideas.md

 # Project Ideas

+* make something interactive using a custom server on my new server

+* Make a tiny rest server on an esp32

+* Do BAC to look at Hackney Marshes fire https://documentation.dataspace.copernicus.eu/APIs/openEO/openeo-community-examples/python/RankComposites/bap_composite.html

+* update the rendering general relativety page to fix mathjax

 * Write some new firmware for the [DMM SAO](https://github.com/flummer/dmm-sao/blob/main/firmware/code.py) I got at the hackaday supercon.

 ## 3D models of vertebrates